shalini-rayk/Git-project1/README.md

 # Git and GitHub

+>**As this is my first code on GitHub, I have included all the commands and research gone into creating this simple project, starting from creating a GitHub account to setting up SSH keys, managing remote repositories, and synchronizing changes.
+This documentation covers everything I’ve learned to ensure a smooth workflow and understanding of Git and GitHub.Continue reading, and I hope you enjoy it!**

 ## Version Control System

 A Version Control System (VCS) helps developers track changes to code and collaborate with others.
 It saves every version of your project.